JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 ````

 ### Embed emojis :blush:
 You can also add emojis to your text or report copying its code (\:emojiX\:).
 You can find the code for different emojis in multiple web pages, for example this one: https://gist.github.com/rxaviers/7360908
 <br/>

-For more information on Markdown you can visit these web pages:
+For more information on Markdown you can visit these web pages:<br/>
 - https://www.markdownguide.org/basic-syntax/
 - https://rstudio.com/resources/cheatsheets/
 - https://rstudio.com/resources/webinars/getting-started-with-r-markdown/